gan-of-culture/get-sauce/README.md

      Quality:         360p; 640 x 360
      Parts:           56
      Size:            49.00 MB (49000000 Bytes)
-     # download with: go-hentai-scraper -s 3 ...
+     # download with: get-sauce -s 3 ...
 ```

 The default stream is 0 and it also offers the best available quality.
 If you want to download a different quality or from a mirrored server you can manually choose a stream with ```-s```.